Friday, December 18, 2020

 $38.00 - $43.50 (not including fees)

-STG Presents Hot Tuna (Acoustic) at The Neptune on Friday, April 10, 2020.
+STG Presents Hot Tuna (Acoustic) at The Neptune on Friday, December 18, 2020.
+Tickets for the originally scheduled April 10, 2020 performance will be honored for entry!

 The name Hot Tuna invokes as many different moods and reactions as there are Hot Tuna fans — millions of them.
 To some, Hot Tuna is a reminder of some wild and happy times.
 To others, that name will forever be linked to their own discovery of the power and depth of American blues and roots music.
 To newer fans, Hot Tuna is a tight, masterful duo that is on the cutting edge of great music.